Upwork

-Upwork Global Inc., formerly Elance-oDesk, is an American freelancing platform headquartered in Santa Clara and San Francisco, California.
-The company was formed in 2013 as Elance-oDesk, after the merger of Elance Inc. and oDesk Corp.
-The merged company subsequently rebranded to Upwork in 2015.
+Upwork Inc. (formerly Elance-oDesk) is an American freelancing platform headquartered in Santa Clara and San Francisco, California.
+The company was formed in 2013 as Elance-oDesk after the merger of Elance Inc. and oDesk Corp.
+The merged company was subsequently rebranded as Upwork in 2015.

-In 2017, Upwork had over twelve million registered freelancers and five million registered clients.
-More than three million jobs worth over $1 billion USD together were posted in 2017.

-In March 2022, Upwork was named to TIME's List of 100 Most Influential Companies of the year 2022.
+In March 2022, Upwork was named on Time's list of TIME100 Most Influential Companies of 2022.